elitenomad/sales-tax/README.md

 ## Development or Installation

-Unzip the sales-tax.zip into your local folder (OR) Git clone using: git@github.com:elitenomad/sales-tax.git
+Download the sales-tax.zip into your local folder (OR)

 ```
+git clone git@github.com:elitenomad/sales-tax.git
 cd sales-tax
 bundle install